Windows 8 and Later Allow You to Restart Explorer Using Task Manager

 In previous Windows versions including Windows Vista and 7, we need to first end task of Explorer process using Task Manager and then restart it using File -> New Task and then type Explorer.exe.

-Its really a welcome and wise move from Microsoft.
+Its really a wise move from Microsoft.